 3rd risk: without market references we are blind

-No matter how good your negotiation process with suppliers is, the final price needs a reference to know if it is correct or not.
+No matter how good your negotiation process with vendors is, the final price needs a reference to know if it is correct or not.
 It is the price of the software product, we have already seen that rate is not useful for this.
 The comparison is immediate and we are going to see it very clearly with an example:

 If I were going to buy a luxury car and the seller gave me a price, I would go to the market to see what the car really costs, so why not use this reference in software development?